marklogic/mlxprs/client/JSDebugger/README.md

     }
 ```
 Attach mode attahes to a paused request in a <strong>debug server<strong>.
 A debug server is an app server that is connected to js debugger.
-To make a debug server, open command palette and type connectServer to connect.
-Type disconnectServer if you no longer need the debug server.
+To make a debug server, open command palette, type connectServer and enter an app server name to connect.
+Type disconnectServer if you no longer
+need the debug server.
 <strong>Only requests that are launched after a server is connected/made debug server can be attached.</strong>

 In attach mode, debugServerName and path are required parameters.
 Once you start debugging,